Polymer/old-docs-site/app/2.0/docs/devguide/hybrid-elements.md

   },
 ```

-In the example above, the default dependencies match 2.x, while the 1.x variant
+In the example above, the default dependencies work with either Polymer 1.x or 2.x, while the
-matches 1.x.
+1.x variant works with 1.x.

 Run the following command to install both sets of dependencies: